The paint brush tool in Photoshop is an quick and flexible way to recolour your png or overlay files.

 Photoshop Brush Tool

-If you are new to Photoshop, you will soon learn that there are many ways to achieve the same thing.
+If you're new to Photoshop, you'll soon learn that there are many ways to achieve the same thing.
 Recolouring is a good example of this.

-If you would like to create colourful overlays, or would like to use more than one of your brand colours to style your blog images, this technique is perfect.
+If you'd like to create more colourful overlays, however, or you'd like to use more than one of your brand colours to style your blog images, this brush technique is perfect.

 The video will show you how to:

 select your brush tool and set the brush size, and

 choose and change colours.

 You can either paint the individual png file or drag and drop it into place on your photograph before you start.
 This can help when you’re choosing colours, as the overall design is easier to see with the png sitting on top of the photograph.

 Before you start to paint, you’ll need to protect the transparency of your png file.

 With your png layer selected, click on the Checkered Square icon at the top of the layer stack next to the word Lock.